HiGregSmith/KiCommand/README.md

 ## Getting Started
 ### Installation

-KiCommand is an ActionPlugin and is installed similarly to other Action Plugins:

-1) Place the kicommand.py and kicommand_gui.py files in
+- Place the the files kicommand.py, kicommand_gui.py, and
-C:\Program Files\KiCad\share\kicad\scripting\plugins
+kicommand_persist.commands in
+**C:\Program Files\KiCad\share\kicad\scripting\plugins**
 Or the equivalent in MacOS or Linux
 (*there may be a user-level directory for such files, but I am not aware of it at the moment.*)

+#### For KiCad nightly
+KiCommand is an ActionPlugin and is installed similarly to other Action Plugins:

-2) Within KiCad pcbnew, select the Tools > External Plugins > Refresh Plugins
+1) Within KiCad pcbnew, select the Tools > External Plugins > Refresh Plugins
-3) The next time you start pcbnew, the *KiCommand* menu item will already be in the *External Plugins* menu so there should be no need to *Refresh Plugins*.
+2) The next time you start pcbnew, the *KiCommand* menu item will already be in the *External Plugins* menu so there should be no need to *Refresh Plugins*.

 KiCommand dialog box is shown when the Tools > External Plugins > KiCommand menu item is selected.

+#### For KiCad 4.0.7 stable:

+Enable Tools > Scripting Console then enter

+    import kicommand

+This will show the KiCommand dialog.
+(Note that not all commands have been tested in 4.0.7).

 ### Self Documented Help
 When KiCommand starts up, it displays help information to get you started.